spacetelescope/PASTIS/README.md

 section `[local]` with the key `local_data_path`.
 These data folders will be of the form `2020-01-13T21-34-29_luvoir-small`, capturing date and time of the start of the matrix generation, the telescope name, and for LUVOIR the APLC choice.

-The code will copy the used configfile into this data folder, among other things.
-The data directory structure is as
+The code will copy the used configfile into this data folder, together with all results and log files.
+The data directory structure is as follows:
-follows:

 ```bash
 |-- 2020-01-13T21-34-29_example